 In 2015, a United Nations agency listed the active ingredient in Roundup as “probably carcinogenic.”
-The announcement set off a controversy over whether a link between glyphosate and cancer exists.
+The announcement set off a controversy over whether a link between Roundup and cancer exists.
 Courts and regulatory agencies have had conflicting reactions to the connection claim.

 In 2017, the United States Environmental Protection Agency issued a draft report that concluded glyphosate, the main ingredient in Roundup, is safe and “not likely” to cause cancer in humans.
 The EPA is still reviewing data on the herbicide to determine whether it is a harmful product.

-California courts have taken up lawsuits over glyphosate exposure, and a jury in 2018 awarded a multimillion-dollar verdict to a man who blamed the chemical for his cancer.
+California courts have taken up Roundup lawsuits over glyphosate exposure, and a jury in 2018 awarded a multimillion-dollar verdict to a man who blamed the chemical for his cancer.